Contact us and see what NetOwl can do for you!

 How Does Relationship Extraction Work?

 Relationship Extraction identifies and disambiguates semantic relationships between two entities in unstructured text data.
-The entities may be expressed as named entities (extracted by Entity Extraction) or as regular noun phrases or pronouns (e.g., “The president was born in Queens, New York.” or “It is headquartered in Paris.”).
+The entities may be expressed as named entities (extracted by Entity Extraction) or as regular noun phrases or pronouns (e.g., “The president was born in Scranton, PA.” or “It is headquartered in Paris.”).

 What drives Relationship Extraction is a relationship ontology.
 A relationship ontology provides pre-defined semantic relationships for each type of entity.
 For example, a person entity might have, among others, the following relationships: age, place of birth, nationality, spouse, and associate.
 Organization entities might have the following: founder, headquarters, affiliated person, subsidiary, and others.
 Since each relationship has a semantic meaning, Relationship Extraction cannot be just limited to finding co-occurring or syntactically-related entities within a sentence.
 If there is a relationship between two companies, for example, Relationship Extraction must identify what the semantic relationship type is (e.g., subsidiary) and what role each entity plays (e.g., parent vs. child org).